zedlopez/ifm/The Recipe Book.md

 	"QUIT"					false				"quit"		immediately quit rule	-- "UNDO the last command"						false				"undo"		immediately undo rule	--

 Because this is a table, we may alter the behaviour by changing entries or continuing the table.
-[Finality] shows how we might take out the option to ``undo`` the last command, for instance.
+[Finality] shows how we might take out the option to ``UNDO`` the last command, for instance.

 Using an ending phrase that includes "finally" tells Inform to include the options that are marked "only if victorious".
 One common use is to let the player read some special bit of additional text, perhaps describing easter eggs they might have missed in the story or presenting some authorial notes.
-[Xerxes] demonstrates a simple ``amusing`` command to read final information, while [Jamaica 1688] shows how to add completely new elements to the list of options.
+[Xerxes] demonstrates a simple ``AMUSING`` command to read final information, while [Jamaica 1688] shows how to add completely new elements to the list of options.

 Old-school adventures expected their adventurers to die early and die often.
 [Labyrinth of Ghosts] shows how the residue of such past attempts can be preserved into subsequent attempts, using an external file.
 [Big Sky Country] shows how a player can be resurrected by, let us say, some beneficent god, so that a player can even die more than once in the same attempt.